NebulaFNF/Star-Engine/README.md

 # Contributors

 @SyncGit12
-- The fucking owner, and also made the logo in Blender
+- The owner, and also made the logo in Blender

 @TheStinkern
 - ???